-In 2021, the Shariah Review function had presented to us, among others, the Shariah Review plan and its progress updates, latest issuance of the SAC rulings, the result of the review conducted by the Shariah Review and the rectification action taken by the business management to close the findings.
-The management also updated us on the revised Shariah Non-Compliance ("SNC") event reporting process to ensure compliance with the revised Operational Risk Integrated Online Network ("ORION") Policy Document issued by Bank Negara Malaysia ("BNM").
-In addition, Shariah Review also participated in the Shariah training to educate and increase the awareness among the staff on the roles of Shariah Review function and the importance of adherence to Shariah requirements.
+In 2022, the Shariah Compliance function had presented to us, among others, the Shariah Compliance plan and its progress updates, the result of the review conducted by the Shariah Compliance and the rectification action taken by the business management to close the findings.
+The management also updated us on the revised Shariah Non-Compliance (SNC) event reporting process.
+The updated process also aligned with the guidance issued by the Malaysia Takaful Association (MTA).
+In addition, Shariah Compliance also participated in the webinar during the Z-Fence program to educate and increase the awareness among the staff on the roles of the Shariah Compliance function and the importance of adherence to Shariah requirements.

-The management also presented to us on the shariah risk initiatives to increase awareness among staff and to promote the Shariah compliance culture in the company through conducting various sessions on SNC Risk methodology and processes.
-The various sessions had been conducted in collaboration with various relevant stakeholders.
-In addition, awareness session on Operational Risk Integrated Online Network ("ORION") and SNC reporting also had been conducted for targeted functions in collaboration with Risk Management.
-Besides, as part of regular review and to reflect current arrangement of potential Shariah non-compliance incident, Shariah Risk Management Policy and SOP - ORION - Shariah Non-Compliance Reporting have been revised.
+Shariah Risks Management presented to us, Shariah risk initiatives to increase awareness among staff and to promote the Shariah Risk culture in the Company.
+This included leading the Z-Fence Awareness virtual and physical initiatives with strong participation from all three lines of defence.
+Awareness sessions on Operational Risk Integrated Online Network (ORION) and SNC reporting had also been conducted for targeted functions in collaboration with Risk Management.
+From a Governance framework perspective, Shariah Risk Management Policy and Standard Operating Procedure (SOP) have been updated as part of a regular review process to reflect current arrangements of potential Shariah non-compliance incidents.

-In the same period, Internal Audit had presented to us one (1) report on Shariah Management Services Department for our information.
+In the same period, Internal Audit had presented to us one (1) report on Shariah Risks and Governance for our information.